jocarosa/crudSpringBoootAngular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.

 This project is a sample CRUD of Employees using Angular 8.
-We used a SpringBoot Service and JPA.
+We used a SpringBoot Service with H2 DB.

 # Angular Features

-* Http Module
+* Http Module with Observables
-* Observables
 * Forms
-* Routes
+* Routes with lazy loading
 * DI with services

 # Design Features

+* Bootstrap
-* bootstrap
+* Angular Material UI